So you are interested in buying an affordable road bike?

 Detailed Vilano Shadow 2.0 Review for 2019

-I wrote an updated, very detailed review of the Vilano Shadow 2.0 right here.
+I wrote a more in-depth, very detailed review of the Vilano Shadow 2.0 right here.

 Another affordable commuter bike with quality components is the Vilano R2 Commuter Aluminum Road Bike.
 This bike is a slightly higher quality option for commuters and novice road bikers.